 State qualifiers for the spring 2022 athletic season were recognized by Mr. Tomm.
-Mr. Clark (coach), Maisy Wood (co-captain) and Priscilla Soule (co-captain) from the CV girls flag football team, which piloted this school year, were also in attendance as Mr. Tomm spoke on the success of the program and goals for its future.
+Mr. Clark (coach), Maisy Wood (co-captain), and Priscilla Soule (co-captain) from the CV girls' flag football team, which was piloted this school year, were also in attendance as Mr. Tomm spoke on the success of the program and goals for its future.

 Spring 2022 State Qualifiers